bibanon/chan.arc/chan-arc-spec.rst

 A post object can contain the following keys:

+    * ``poster``

+        This contains information about who made the post.

         * ``name``

-        This key contains what is in the ``name`` field of the topic post of the thread.
-This is a string, and can contain any characters the original site supports in its name field.
+            This key contains the name of the poster, sans any tripcode.

         * ``email``

-        This key contains what is in the ``email`` field of the topic post of the thread.
-This is a string, and can contain any characters the original site supports in its name field.
+            This key contains what is in the ``email`` field of this post.
+This is a string and can contain any characters the original site supports in its name field.
 It is important to note that this may contain a string that is not a valid email address.
 This is by design, as some sites let users post with this in their email field.

+            This key is optional and not required if the poster has not set an email.

+        * ``type``

+            This is a 'type' or a privilidge the poster has.
+The default allowed values for this string are as follows: ``["owner", "developer", "administrator", "moderator", "janitor", "ghost"]``.

+            Owner, Admin, Mod, and Janitor are fairly self-evident, mostly coming from the 4chan moderation system.
+Other values can be put into this key, but they will not be understood by most software and it is recommended to try and add them to the specification as an 'official' allowed value.

+            Ghost represents that the given post has been added at a later supplier, and is not part of the thread from the original supplier.

+            This key is optional, if the poster has no special types to declare.

         * ``tripcode``

             This key contains what the ``tripcode`` of the topic post of the thread is displayed as.
-This may contain a standard tripcode or a secure tripcode, depending on what is supported by the base site and what the post contains.
+This may contain a standard tripcode or a secure tripcode, depending on what is supported by the original supplier and what the post contains.
 This is a string that can contain any characters necessary to represent the generated tripcode, but is expected to conform to standard tripcode formats.
 Leading and trailing whitespace should be stripped from this field.

+            This key is optional, if the poster has no tripcode.

+        * ``hash``

+            This refers to imageboards that assign a specific hash-like ID to posters, usually based off their IP address or some other defining feature.
+This allows users to generally see who has made duplicate posts in a thread.

+            This key is optional, and can contain any characters the original supplier supports.

+        * ``country``

+            Some imageboards allow users to declare themselves from a certain country, which puts a small flag next to their name.

     * ``post_id``

         This key contains the identifier given to this post by the source image board.
 This may or may not be board-specific, depending on how the source imageboard specifies its post IDs.

+    * ``file``

+        This key contains a list of files attached to this post.
+It is a list because some imageboards support attaching multiple files to a single post.
+The keys in a 'file object' are listed below:

+        * ``original_name``

+            This key contains the original name of the file, as reported by the imageboard.
+Note that the actual file itself in the ``files/`` directory should not be named this.
+This key is optional, if not known at archive time or if the imageboard does not support original names.

+        * ``path``

+            This key contains the actual path of the image file, in the ``files/`` directory.

+        * ``hash``

+            Some imageboards also supply a 'hash' of the file.
+This key is optional, and contains the hash value supplied by the imageboard if applicable.

+        * ``spoiler``

+            Whether this file is 'spoilered', or the real thumbnail is not displayed, in place of a generic "spoilered" thumbnail.
+This may contain the value ``true`` or ``false``, and is optional if the key is ``false``.

+        * ``thumb_path``

+            This contains the name of the thumbnail file in the ``thumbs/`` directory.

         * ``thumb``

-        This key contains the filename of the thumbnail attached to this post.
-This is the name the thumb will be found under in the ``thumbs/`` folder.
-This may also contain a list of filenames, which are to corrospond to the list of filenames in the ``file`` key, if the imageboard supports uploading multiple files with a single post.
+            This contains the width and height of the thumbnail for this file.

+        In addition, there are several mediatype-specific keys, as below:

-    * ``file``
+        * ``image``

-        This key contains the filename of the file attached to this post.
-This is the name the file will be found under in the ``files/`` folder.
-This may also contain a list of filenames, which are to corrospond to the list of thumbnails in the ``thumbs`` key, if the imageboard supports uploading multiple files with a single post.
+            This contains the width and height of the file, if it is an image file.

-    * ``poster_type``
+        * ``duration``

-        This refers to whether the user shows as a special person on the board.
-Generally, this is displayed with a small icon, a differently-coloured name, or something similar.

-        The allowed values for this key are: ``["owner", "developer, "admin", "moderator", "janitor"]``.
+            This contains the duration, in seconds, of the file, if it is a music or video file.
+Note that this key is optional if the imageboard does not supply this information, but still recommended.

     * ``supplier``